emilyyeh123/waterRobotResearch/README.md

 To better understand how to use XCTU software, refer to [Communication between XBee modules](https://iot4beginners.com/communication-between-xbee-modules/).
 Communication can be tested using the monitor-looking symbol on the top right and opening the ports.
 Separate windows must be opened for both devices to test at the same time on the same device.

 ## Future Plans
 May want to test xbees with working ground robots from Dr. Basha's robotics class.
 Using the pre-programmed microcontrollers, pull the python files from [groundRobotControl](groundRobotControl) onto a pi and follow the instructions from the pdf or comments that are directly in the code.
 Would also need to add GPS modules to ground robots.
+Basic code and information for a GPS module can be found in [gpsModule](gpsModule).

 ## Reference Material
 - [DJI Matrice 100](https://www.dji.com/matrice100)